Animal Movement Permits

 The import permit process results in an import permit number that gets added to and becomes part of the certificate of veterinary inspection (CVI).
 Veterinarians can apply for an import permit number as noted below.

-If everything is in order, a permit number will be returned by fax or email.
+If everything is in order, a permit number will be returned in the same way the application was submitted.
 Be sure to write your permit number on your CVI(s).
-Import permits are good for thirty (30) days from the date they are issued, so they can be applied for in advance of the shipment date.
+Import permits are good for 30 days from the date they are issued, so they can be applied for in advance of the shipment date.

 Plan ahead for weekend sales.
 Because Wisconsin does not issue import permits after business hours or on weekends, organizers of weekend sales where permits are required may need to obtain a blanket permit number in advance of the sale.